kedio-labs/olaki/README.md

 Those individual OS maps are then merged into an overall one so that all available OSes are listed for a given codename.

-The overall map is output as a `JSON` file and displayed on a table via GitHub pages.
+The overall map is output as a JSON file and displayed on a table via GitHub pages.

-Rules exist to decide what devices should be added to the overall map based OS compatibility level.
+Rules exist to decide what devices should be added to the overall map based on compatibility level for each OS.
 See [appConfig.json](./appConfig.json).

 ## Contributing